nistatisticsresearchagency/CC-r-intro/README.md

-# R: Not just for technical wizards
-## NISRA Coffee and Coding - R and RStudio Introduction
+# NISRA Coffee and Coding - R and RStudio Introduction

 ### Setup
 - Download the .zip folder of this repo (green code button dropdown to top right, then select "Download ZIP").